 Under Who can see my stuff?
 Customize this to the most secure.
 Set your posts to be viewable by your friends only.
 Moreover, you can change the privacy of your past posts using Limit Past Posts.

-If you want more control on your posts privacy, you can quickly change the settings of each post by clicking on the privacy options right next to the Post button.
+If you want more control over your post’s privacy, you can quickly change the settings of each post by clicking on the privacy options right next to the Post button.

-If you still prefer having Public posts and profile, you can always control interactions in it.
-Go to Public posts and customize to the highest privacy.
+If you still prefer having Public posts and profiles, you can always control interactions in it.
+Go to Public posts and customize them to the highest privacy.

 You may be careful about posting sensitive information that can be used by cybercriminals, but your friends might not be as vigilant.
 You can customize how your friends associate posts on your Timeline by going to Timeline and tagging.

-In this tab, you can control who can add things to your timeline and review posts where you've been tagged and manage them.
+In this tab, you can control who can add things to your timeline and review posts where you’ve been tagged, and manage them.
 You can also change who can see elements in your Timeline.
 Facebook Messenger Virus: 2021 Update Guide for Safety

 It is ideal to turn on post reviews and tagged posts in your Timeline.
 This ensures that even when your friends tag you in sensitive posts, it only stays within your circle.